 The following activities would be a good follow up to this video.

-This rock art would fit in nicely after learning about the rock art in the Sahara.
+This rock art would fit in nicely after learning about the rock art in the Sahara (first three sections of video above).
 Before doing this activity I suggest looking at some examples of Saharan rock art here.

-First, I collected rocks to paint on.
-Because of time we just used regular paint in natural color (ancient rock art is often in shades of black, red, and browns).
-But if you have time you can also make your own paint using minerals or gathered material, which would be really fun.
-For older kids, this article has more about prehistoric paints, and they have some links toward the bottom to paint-making activities that look more at the chemistry of making paints.
+First, collect rocks to paint on.
+Red, black and brown are common colors for ancient rock art, because these pigments can be made more easily from things found in nature than some other colors.
+We just used regular paint in these colors for the rock art painting shown below, but if you have time you can also make your own paint using minerals or gathered material, which would be really fun.
+For older kids, this article has more about prehistoric paints, and they have some links toward the bottom to paint-making activities that explores the chemistry behind it (a nice way to add in an little science).

 Here's our rock art.
 Our son really enjoyed this.